CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

       ![](../Images/aii-85(1).png)

 1. Delete the existing prompt.
-Copy and paste the following the **Prompt**.
+Copy and paste the following **Prompt**.

     ```yml
     # system: